huixiancheng/PCB-RandNet/README.md

 --step               set length of dataset: 0 mean use all data || 4 mean use 1/4 dataset (Only use for SemanticKITTI) --grid               resolution of polar cylinder
 ```
+**Note:**
-**Note: For SemanticKITTI dataset, if your want to infer all data of 08 sequence, please make sure you have more than 32G of free RAM.**
+- **For SemanticKITTI dataset, if your want to infer all data of 08 sequence, please make sure you have more than 32G of free RAM.**

-**Also, Due to the use of torch_data.IterableDataset, it is not possible to fully use multi-threads when testing, so the test will be very slow.
+- **Due to the use of `torch_data.IterableDataset`, the num_workers needs to be set to 0 and cannot use multi-threaded acceleration, so the test speed will be very slow.
 Welcome to propose a feasible accelerated PR for this.
 (This [reference](https://medium.com/speechmatics/how-to-build-a-streaming-dataloader-with-pytorch-a66dd891d9dd) may be useful)**

 ## Other Utils
 1. Evaluation with Distances